 The design of the bike delivers a very comfortable experience.
 This makes it a great option for older riders or younger ones who are having some pain problems.
 It’s also a great alternative for experienced runners, mainly because running places a lot of stress on your joints over time.

 The bike’s pedaling system delivers the lightest pedaling experience possible, further adding to the whole comfort aesthetic that ElliptiGO is going for with this bike.
 You can ride this bike while sitting down or standing, or both if you feel like it.

 Another great thing that distinguishes this bike from the other bikes in the market is how portable and storable it is.
-For one, it comes with a folding steering column and handlebars, which makes the bike smaller and pretty portable.
+For one, it comes with a folding steering column and handlebars, which makes this compact elliptical bike even smaller and pretty portable.

 Last but not least, this bike is perfect for people who are into doing all kinds of sports such as swimming, running, biking, track, and field, etc. It manages to give even the best athletes out there a tough challenge.

 The bike uses just the right amount of aerodynamic resistance to work a number of your muscles, including your core, without hurting any of your joints.

 As I’ve said earlier, I’ve personally used this bike for a while, and I highly recommend it for anyone who wishes to get stronger and healthier.
 It’s just an impressive piece of machinery, a perfect combination of design and engineering.

 Honestly, the only reason it didn’t make it as my number one pick is that price tag, but still, you get what you paid for.
 It’s just not for me, that’s all.